Orbital overlap

 In chemical bonds, an orbital overlap is the concentration of orbitals on adjacent atoms in the same regions of space.
 Orbital overlap can lead to bond formation.
+The general principle for orbital overlap is that, the greater the overlap between orbitals, the greater the bond strength.
 Linus Pauling explained the importance of orbital overlap in the molecular bond angles observed through experimentation; it is the basis for orbital hybridization.
 As s orbitals are spherical (and have no directionality) and p orbitals are oriented 90° to each other, a theory was needed to explain why molecules such as methane (CH4) had observed bond angles of 109.5°.
-Pauling proposed that s and p orbitals on the carbon atom can combine to form hybrids (sp3 in the case of methane) which are directed toward the hydrogen atoms.
+Pauling proposed that s and p orbitals on the carbon atom can combine to form hybrid orbitals (sp3 in the case of methane) which are directed toward the hydrogen atoms.
 The carbon hybrid orbitals have greater overlap with the hydrogen orbitals, and can therefore form stronger C–H bonds.